 - A prosecutor says the suspect could face a fine and prison time

 - Authorities have said they don't know when the fire will be under control

 The man Chilean authorities accuse of sparking a wildfire that has consumed more than 31,000 acres of a national park said Sunday that he is innocent.

 "It is very important to me to say that this wasn't me (who started the fire).
 They dropped the case on me," Rotem Zinger told Israeli army radio.

 The 23-year-old Israeli national said he was surprised by the way the case against him has unfolded.

 "I was not explained what I was accused of.
 I did not give a testimony.
 I did not confess.
 Things rolled out the wrong way through mistranslation.
 I never intended to admit the blame," he said.

-A 23-year-old Israeli is accused of lighting a fire in a prohibited area of the park the grew into the wildfire.
+Zinger is accused of lighting a fire in a prohibited area of the protected Torres del Paine National Park in southern Chile, regional prosecutor Juan Agustin Melendez said.
 Prosecutors also accuse him of making the situation worse by not reporting to authorities that the fire got out of his control.